mlanza/ai-literacy/301/06-feet-on-the-ground.md

 You may use available tools to look up calendar events.
 ```

-The model anchors immediately on the calendar.
+The **model** anchors immediately on the calendar.
 To notify anyone, it first needs to understand what the 2pm meeting is — and who’s attending.

-Model:
 ```
 To notify the attendees, I need to check the user’s calendar for the 2:00 PM meeting.